webplatform/docs/server-side_languages/index.md

 ---
-title: erver-side languages
+title: Server-side languages
-tags:
-  - Basic
-  - Pages
-readiness: 'Not Ready'
 notes:
   - 'Should not be a webplatform.org topic; deletion candidate'
+readiness: 'Not Ready'
 summary: 'Server-side languages, as opposed to client-side languages, are programming languages that perform tasks on the server, before the page is sent to the browser for rendering.
 This site only provides limited information on server-side languages.'
+tags:
+  - Basic
+  - Pages
 uri: 'server-side languages'

 ---
-# Server-side languages

-## Summary
+## <span>Summary</span>

 Server-side languages, as opposed to client-side languages, are programming languages that perform tasks on the server, before the page is sent to the browser for rendering.
 This site only provides limited information on server-side languages.